 - The hallmark symptom of shock is feeling a surge of adrenalin.

-- You may feel jittery or physical sick, like you're going to vomit or have diarrhea.
+- You may feel jittery or physically sick, like you're going to vomit or have diarrhea.

-- Your mind will likely feel very foggy, and you can't think straight.
+- Your mind will likely feel very foggy, or like you can't think straight.

 - You may feel out of body.

 - You may feel a disconnection from what's happening, like you're watching a movie of events unfolding rather than actually being there.